BYD Auto: Dealership fires

 In May 2024, fire broke out in a BYD dealership in Fuzhou, Fujian.
 The Chinese language site of American news outlet NTDTV reported that it is the tenth BYD dealership fire since 2021.
 One BYD dealership fire case was reported in 2021, followed by four cases in 2022 and another four in 2023.
 Two factory fire cases were recorded in 2022 and 2023.
 BYD acknowledged the Fuzhou incident, but denied that the fire came from any of its vehicles and detected no abnormalities in the vehicle batteries during its inspection.

 Alliance for American Manufacturing lawsuit

 In November 2020, BYD in the U.S. filed a lawsuit against the Alliance for American Manufacturing (AAM), a non-profit lobbying group that advocated for a ban on using the federal tax budget to purchase rail cars or buses from foreign state-owned or controlled companies such like BYD, which has an electric bus factory in California, U.S. The rule was signed into law as the Transit Infrastructure Vehicle Security Act (TIVSA).
 BYD alleges that AAM has engaged in a "malicious, fraudulent, outrageous, and reckless campaign" that damages BYD's reputation.
 The Supreme Court of the United States rejected BYD's suit in August 2022.

 Cybersecurity concerns

-In 2025, Israel's Ministry of Defense prohibited the use of certain BYD electric cars due to claimed cybersecurity concerns of unauthorized transmission of driver data to China.
+In July 2025, Israel's Ministry of Defense prohibited the use of certain BYD electric cars due to claimed cybersecurity concerns of unauthorized transmission of driver data to China.

+In August 2025, Taiwan's Ministry of Economic Affairs restricted imports of BYD cars assembled in Thailand from entering the Taiwanese market due to considerations of national security, vehicle safety, information security and industrial development.